2021 Incarnate Word Cardinals football team

 Texas.
 They were led by fourth-year head coach Eric Morris.

 On November 12, 2021, Incarnate Word announced that this will be the last season for the team in the Southland and will then join the Western Athletic Conference on July 1, 2022.
 However, UIW announced they would remain in the Southland in late June and would not join the WAC.

-Previous season

-The Cardinals finished the 2020 season with a 3–3 record in regular and conference play (3rd in the Southland) during the shortened season due to the COVID-19 pandemic.
-On August 13, 2020, Incarnate Word announced it was is postponing all competition for the Fall 2020 and instead opted for a Spring 2021 season, which was soon followed suit with majority of FCS deciding to play in the spring as well.
-Two of the Cardinals' three wins were against FCS ranked teams.
-Incarnate Word did not qualify for postseason tournament play for the second year in a row.
-At the conclusion of the season, Cardinals' starting quarterback Cameron Ward received the highly coveted STATS Perform FCS Jerry Rice Award, given to the top freshman player in the FCS level.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll in July 2021.
 The Cardinals were picked to finish third in the conference.
 In addition, fifteen Cardinals were chosen to the Preseason All-Southland Team.